-An Owner's/Agent's intent to terminate a lease for any reason must be made in writing and provided to both the tenant and Staff.
-Staff will then contact the Owner/Agent to discuss the proposed termination and the potential resolution.
+An Owner's/Agent's intent to terminate a lease for any reason must be made in writing and provided to both the tenant and RIHousing 811 staff.
+RIHousing 811 staff will then contact the Owner/Agent to discuss the proposed termination and the potential resolution which may be followed by a case conference with the service provider and/or BHDDH 811 program coordinator.
+Legal termination should not be initiated before intervention services are provided by RIHousing 811 staff, BHDDH 811 program coordinator and partnering service provider.
 HUD Regulation provides that the Owner/Agent may only terminate the lease based upon either material noncompliance or other good cause.

-If a resolution cannot be reached, the Owner's/Agent's written termination notice must be sent via first class mail to the tenant and Staff.
-In addition, a copy of the notice must be served on an adult person answering the door at the leased dwelling unit or by placing the notice under or through the door, if possible, or by affixing the notice to the door.
+If a resolution cannot be reached, the Owner's/Agent's written termination notice must be sent via first class mail to the tenant and RIHousing 811 staff.
+In addition, a copy of the notice must be served to an adult person answering the door at the leased dwelling unit or by placing the notice under or through the door, if possible, or by affixing the notice to the door.
 The notice must adhere to the following standards: